-Georgia’s WIN List is proud to endorse Luisa Wakeman in her bid for East Cobb County’s House District 43.
-She hopes to unseat Republican Sharon Cooper, who has served since 1997 and chairs the House Health and Human Services Committee.
+Georgia WIN list is very proud to endorse Luisa Wakeman in her bid to win East Cobb District 43.
+Last year, Luisa came within 800 votes of defeating Sharon Cooper, who chairs the Health and Human Services Committee.

-Luisa holds a Bachelor’s degree in Economics from the University of Texas and, early in her career, worked in the financial services industry.
-She says her background in finance gives her valuable insight for understanding how the state economy works and where to cut waste in state government.
+Early in her career, Luisa worked in the financial services industry and says her background in finance gives her valuable insight into understanding how the state’s economy works and where its waste can be cut.

-“Healthcare is not a partisan issue, it is at the core of our ability to thrive,” she said, asserting her belief Medicaid should be expanded.
-“It is unacceptable to have our most vulnerable citizens lack dignity in their pursuit of a healthy life.
+Wakeman also wants to see Georgia’s healthcare system improved and says as long as Sharon Cooper is the head of the HHS Committee (as she has been for over a decade) health care will not improve and Medicaid will not be expanded.
+Luisa believes “Healthcare is not a partisan issue; it is at the core of our ability to thrive…it is unacceptable to have our most vulnerable citizens lack dignity in their pursuit of a healthy life.
 It’s unacceptable not to provide the most basic of preventative care and chronic disease management.”

-She pledges to work towards better teacher compensation, to address gaps for students who need special education, and to make sure all hardworking high school students have a path to higher education through scholarships.
+In addition to gun safety and improved healthcare, Luisa pledges to work toward better teacher compensation, to address gaps for students who need special education, and to make sure all hardworking high school students have a path to higher education through scholarships.